Atayal people: Weaving

-Variation of diamond patterns in Tayal weaving.
+Variation of diamond patterns in Atayal weaving.
 (Yahaw Pihu, Dong'ao.)

-Tayal people loom on the ground with a unique warping frame.
+Atayal people loom on the ground with a unique warping frame.
 The basic structure of the warping frame includes a base and 3 pillars.
 A weaving box placed on the ground is used for storing wrapped threads for backstrap loom.

-Geometrical patterns such as diamonds and parallel lines are commonly seen in Tayal woven accessories.
-The diamond shape symbolizes the eye of ancestors, which symbolizes ancestors' protection and blessings in Tayal's culture.
-The parallel lines represent a rainbow bridge crossed by spirits of face-tattooed Tayal hunters and weavers in their afterlife to reunite with their ancestors (rutux).
+Geometrical patterns such as diamonds and parallel lines are commonly seen in Atayal woven accessories.
+The diamond shape symbolizes the eye of ancestors, which symbolizes ancestors' protection and blessings in Atayal culture.
+The parallel lines represent a rainbow bridge crossed by spirits of face-tattooed Atayal hunters and weavers in their afterlife to reunite with their ancestors (rutux).

 Lukkus-kaxa, is a valuable clothing for tribe leaders, warriors and weavers who are able to produce them.
 They are made by knitting thousands to millions of tiny beads from giant clams (tridacninae) onto garments.
-As shell beads are precious in Tayal culture, Lukkus-kaxa is an ancient form of currency, a family heirloom, as well as a gift for engagement and compensation in conflicts.
+As shell beads are precious in Atayal culture, lukkus-kaxa is an ancient form of currency, a family heirloom, as well as a gift for engagement and compensation in conflicts.

 Two elder Atayal women with facial tattoos as a symbol of maturity, which was a tradition for both males and females.
 The custom was banned during Japanese rule.

 Facial tattoos

 The Atayal people are also known for using facial tattooing and teeth filing in coming-of-age initiation rituals.
-The facial tattoo, in Squliq Tayal, is called ptasan.
-In the past both men and women had to show that they had performed a major task associated with adulthood before their faces could be tattooed.
+The facial tattoo, in Squliq Atayal, is called ptasan.
+In the past, both men and women had to show that they had performed a major task associated with adulthood before their faces could be tattooed.
 For a man, he had to take the head of an enemy, showing his valor as a hunter to protect and provide for his people, while women had to be able to weave cloth.
-A girl would learn to weave when she was about ten or twelve, and she had to master the skill in order to earn her tattoo.
+A girl would learn to weave when she was about 10 or 12, and she had to master the skill in order to earn her tattoo.
 Only those with tattoos could marry, and, should they die, only those with tattoos could cross the hongu utux, or spirit bridge (the rainbow) to the hereafter.